delcake/Autosplitters/README.md

-# Autosplitters
+# Autosplitters by delcake
-Collection of delcake's autosplitting scripts for various games
+The autosplitting scripts I create will be managed here in this repository.